 From here on out, they’ll typically need shorter breaks to manage water, restock snacks, or check a map, stopping to make a cooked or more extensive lunch only when the tramily has something pre-planned.

 Instead, most will choose to eat snacks throughout the day.
-Most ultralight hikers will usually hike for 10-12 hours straight, focused on dedicating as much daylight to putting down miles as possible.
+Most ultralight hikers usually hike for 10-12 hours straight, focusing on dedicating as much daylight to putting down miles as possible.